 Graduation Taco Bar: Feed a Crowd Without the Stress

-I start the week before by planning the shopping list, then preparing any ingredients or dishes that will last a day in the fridge.
+I start the week before by planning the shopping list, then preparing any ingredients that will last a day in the fridge.
 I set everything out the morning of the party, and by the time guests start arriving, I am actually relaxed and enjoying myself instead of running back and forth to the kitchen.

 Why You’ll Love This Graduation Taco Bar Party